OSGeo/OSGeoLive-doc/doc/overview/cesium_overview.rst

   * Optimized WebGL with batching and culling efficiently uses hardware-accelerated graphics.
   * Draw a wide range of geometries including polylines, polygons, billboards, labels, extrusions, and corridors.
+  * Use `3D Tiles <https://cesium.com/blog/2017/07/12/the-next-generation-of-3d-tiles/>`_ to stream, style and interact with heterogeneous 3D data, including photogrammetry models, 3D buildings, CAD and BIM exterior and interiors, and point clouds.
   * Control the camera and create flight paths.
   * Use standard widgets to control animation time, select imagery layers, and zoom to a location.